 To prevent this, remember these things to know how to carry your DSLR camera while hiking:

 Get one with the best quality to not break even when you are hiking up mountains or hills.
-The strap must be long enough that you can adjust its length easily and freely depending on the terrain, weather, and other factors.
 Make sure it is a DSLR camera strap that fits your needs and requirements for hiking, or you might find yourself in a terrible situation with your expensive gear.
+If you trek, you should be aware about How to wear the camera backpack on a hiking .

 Carry the Camera close to Your Chest